- Hapalochlaena lunulata, Hapalochlaena fasciata

-The two closely-related species of blue-ringed octopus, Hapalochlaena maculosa and H. lunulata, found around the coasts of Australia and parts of south-east Asia, carry a neurotoxic venom so potent that their relatively painless bite can kill in a matter of minutes.
-It has been estimated that each individual carries sufficient venom to cause the paralysis (or even death) of 10 adult people.
+The two closely related species of blue-ringed octopus, Hapalochlaena maculosa and H. lunulata, native to shallow waters around the coast of Australia and parts of south-east Asia, carry a neurotoxic venom called tetradotoxin (TTX).
+With an extrapolated LD50 value of 80–140 µg/kg for an average person of 70 kg (154 lb), a dose of just 5.6 to 9.8 micrograms (µg) could prove lethal.
 Fortunately, blue-ringed octopuses are not considered aggressive and normally bite only when they are taken out of the water and provoked.
-These molluscs have a radial spread of just 100–200 mm (4–8 in).